 When you first meet with your potential MPS provider to talk about HP devices, the first question they ask you should be: “What do you expect your monthly usage to be?”

 Is your potential MPS provider focused on strategically placing your HP devices throughout your work environment?
-This means they are planning to remove any redundant devices and completing a printer optimization strategy that is best for each department.
+That means removing redundant devices and completing a printer optimization strategy for each department.